35 Mantel Decor Ideas That’ll Make the Most of Your Mantel Year-Round

-If you’re lucky enough to have a fireplace mantel in your home, you know just how much fun it is to style it with new and different mantel decor whenever the mood strikes.
+If you’re lucky enough to have a fireplace in your home (or you’ve implemented a faux fireplace), you know just how much fun it is to style your mantel with new and different decor whenever the mood strikes.
 Whether you want to decorate it for the holidays, to welcome a new season, or to use it as a spot to showcase your favorite art or collectibles, there’s just something so satisfying about arranging and rearranging until you get it just right.

 If you’re a fiend for finding that perfect look for your mantel, you’ve come to the right place!
-Our roundup of 30 mantel decor ideas will have you booking it to the craft store right away.
+Our roundup of 35 mantel decor ideas will have you booking it to the craft or thrift store right away.